stallman-j/stallman-j.github.io/how-tos/data.md

 date: "2024-10-02"
 ---

 Here's where I keep a running list of good data resources.

+Most of these data sources tend towards environmental or development economics, since that's what I'm familiar with.

-I'll continue adding to this page, but if you have suggestions please [email me](mailto:j.stallman@yale.edu).
+I'll add to this page as new data are brought to my attention, but if you have suggestions please [email me](mailto:j.stallman@yale.edu).

 # General Data-Finding